 Another female tourist is believed to have lost both legs below the knee during the accident.

-The boat, one of the regular fast-boat ferries that run between Bali's mainland and the Gilis, was carrying 35 passengers when the explosion happened 200 metres from the harbour.
+The boat, one of the regular fast-boat ferries that run between Bali's mainland and the Gilis near Lombok, was carrying 35 passengers when the explosion occurred 200 metres from the harbour.

 It makes sense when you see crew refueling the boats by hand in the harbours with 20-litre jerry cans full of gasoline, or sitting over the engines with cigarettes dangling out of their mouths.

 Look.
 TII – This Is Indonesia – and everything you do here is at your own risk.

 Previous 'fast boat' ferry accidents and explosions between Bali and Lombok's Gili Islands

 The fatal Gili Cat 2 explosion isn't the only Bali-Lombok-Gili Islands 'fast-boat' ferry accident over the past few years.

 Wahana Ocean 3 fast-boat ferry accident in transit from Lombok's Senggigi to Padangbai Harbour

 A number of tourists received minor injuries on June 6 2015 as The Wahana Ocean 3 fastboat-ferry exploded on its way from Senggigi in Lombok to Bali's Padangbai ('Padang Bay') port.
 Twenty-five out of 129 passengers from Australia, France, Italy, the US, the UK and New Zealand were injured – with no fatalities.

 Local water police official Khoirul Anwar said of the accident: